dror27/dk-shack/vol1/songs/en/Take Off Your Clothes & Leave The Room.md

 \
 To be strong, to be safe\
 To be exactly you and no one else\
-To be free of having to see\
+To be free from having to see\
 Opinionated people just like me\
 You’ll be the queen, of some wonderland\
 In a Disney fantasy\